What are silicone heater pads used for?

 The applications require heat coverage over uneven surfaces where it is difficult or impossible to use other types of heating elements.

 The flexible silicone heat pad has characteristics that solve the problem and have a relatively low cost compared to alternative heating elements.

-Installation of heat mats are straightforward, and in the case of adhesive backing, only require the back to be peeled off.
+Installation of heat mats is straightforward, and in the case of adhesive backing, only requires the back to be peeled off.
 The bonding surface should be kept smooth, clean and dry to ensure proper bonding and heat transfer.

 We fit the heaters with various options such as a sensor pocket, in-built sensor, or thermostat for temperature control.
 They then can be operated using digital temperature controllers or mechanical thermostats.